-I have been at Westminster College since 2001 and currently serve as Professor of Chemistry and Program Coordinator of Environmental Science.
+I have been at Westminster College since 2001 and currently serve as Director of the Center for the Environment where I coordinate the Environmental Science and Environmental Studies programs.
 I am honored to be Westminster's Gibson-Drinko Distinguished Faculty Member.

 I regularly teach environmental science and chemistry courses, including: